< Back | Home |

 According to Philo of Alexandria (100 A.D, he lived 200 years afterward?), only the Pentateuch was commissioned to be translated: and some modern scholars have concurred, noting a kind of consistency in the style of the Greek Pentateuch.
 Over the course of the next three centuries however, other books of the Hebrew Scriptures were translated into Greek in an order that is not altogether clear.
 By observing technical terms and translation styles, and by comparing the Greek versions to the Dead Sea Scrolls, (see below), and by comparing them to Hellenistic literature, scholars are trying to stitch together a history of the translations that eventually found their way into collections.
 It seems that sometimes a Hebrew book was translated more than once, or that a particular Greek translation was revised.
 In other cases, a work was composed afresh in Greek, yet was included in the collection of original scriptures.

-By Philo's time, the seventy-two translators enjoyed a religious cult following, Pilgrims both Jews and Gentiles, celebrated a yearly festival on the island where the translators were purported to have conducted their work.
+By Philo's time, the seventy-two translators enjoyed a religious cult following, Pilgrims both Hebrews and Gentiles, celebrated a yearly festival on the island where the translators were purported to have conducted their work.
 The popularity of the legend of the translation helps to explain why, when we first hear Christians explicitly mention the translation in the mid-second century (Justin Martyr and Irenaeus), the entire Old Testament in Greek, whether originally written in Hebrew or not, is credited to the Seventy-two.
-Thus, from the second century onwards, Christians embraced a Septuagint that encompassed a larger body of literature than was found in the Hebrew Scriptures, and they attributed it all, to the work of the seventy-two ancient Jewish translators.
+Thus, from the second century onwards, Christians embraced a Septuagint that encompassed a larger body of literature than was found in the Hebrew Scriptures, and they attributed it all, to the work of the seventy-two ancient Hebrew translators.

 For their part, Hebrew rabbis, particularly Pharisees, reacted to the Christian appropriation of their Scriptures by producing fresh translations of their Scriptures (e.g., Aquila, in 128 A.D, or Symmachus in the late 200 A.D.), and also by discouraging the use of the Septuagint.
 In any case, in the second century, Christian and Hebrew leaders seemed to stake out and codify their position on the form and character of the Scriptures.
 By and large, Christians held to the peculiar, prophetic character of their Septuagint, while Hebrews rejected it.